-- Units may be installed on Class A, B, or C roof covering material.
-The roof must be capable of handling the weight of the unit.
-For unit weights, see Table 3 (page 12).
-Reinforce the roof if necessary. - Secure optional mounting pad or frame to roof using acceptable mechanical methods per local codes.
+- Units may be installed on Class A, B, or C roof covering material. - The roof must be capable of handling the weight of the unit.
+Reinforce the roof if necessary.
+Support must be made of weather resistant materials and installed prior to unit installation.
+For unit weights, see Table 3 (pg.
+10). - Secure optional mounting pad or frame to roof using acceptable mechanical methods per local codes.